pycroscopy/pyUSID/docs/scale_on_condo.rst

 Scaling pyUSID.Process on the Compute Clusters
 ==============================================
-:Author: Emily Costa, Suhas Somnath
+:Author: Suhas Somnath, Emily Costa
-:Created on: 08/07/2019
+:Created on: 08/20/2019

 **Here we provide instructions and advice on scaling computations based on pyUSID.Process to multiple computers in a high-performance-computing (HPC) cluster**